mrwiora/pki-tutorial/docs/index.rst

 In this example we create a 3-tier CA hierarchy: One root CA, one intermediate CA, and two signing CAs.
 We use the CAs to issue 6 types of user certificates.
-We revisit the certificatePolicies extension and define custom policy OIDs.
+We introduce certificate policies and the certificatePolicies extension.
 We also show how to configure an OCSP responder.

 .. toctree::